Court Interpreter

 In your professional opinion & based on your exposure to intrepreters of different levels of ability, do you feel that an individual aspiring to become a court interpreter who grew up monolingual would even have a shot at the job after college study?

-Asked by NoClueRae over 12 years ago
+Asked by NoClueRae about 13 years ago

 You mean starting a language in college and becoming an interpreter in a country where their first language is spoken, directly after graduation?
 Probably not--four years of classes are probably not enough.